Connect with Family Law Attorneys

 Another option some couples try to get legally separated while living in the family home.
 This can be an ideal arrangement when children are involved because it allows both parents to maintain a daily relationship with the children as they build a new normal.

-However, if you do decide that the dissolution of your marriage is in everyone’s best interest, it’s best to handle your divorce amicably.
+If you do decide that the dissolution of your marriage is in everyone’s best interest, it’s best to handle your divorce amicably.
 This is possible in more cases than you might think.

 If both parties are being reasonable, and there aren’t complicated assets, an amicable divorce saves everyone time and money.
 It also helps if you need to maintain a relationship with your ex because there’s no animosity raised from the divorce process.